 a wing could fly.

-My friend.
-Now, in my ear
+My neighbor, now in my ear,

 has never been heard a friend,

-along, in the dark alone.
+walking in the dim light alone.

 in every shadow of my dark alley,